codi0/fstage/README.md

 	}
 	</script>

-# Browser support
+# Platform support

-Support for ES6 modules required.
-Internet Explorer is not supported.
+- Support for ES6 modules required
+- Internet Explorer browser is not supported
+- Nodejs is nominally supported (though most modules currently written for the browser)

 # Skeleton app